jackliang08/book-finder/README.md

 * The inputs are not case sensitve.
 * The search button updates the recommended list.
 * The left and right arrows allow the user to traverse the list of books which meet the requirements.

+## Database

+When applying this program, replace the data from **book_data.csv** to fit your own purposes (library database, personal collection, etc).